This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Nomura Samurai House

-The Nomura Samurai House offers insight into the lives of the highest ranking samurai during the Edo Period.
-It was occupied for 11 generations by the Nomura family.
+The Nomura Samurai House offers insight into the life of one of the highest-ranking samurai during the Edo Period.

-The drawing room is made of Japanese cypress wood with elaborate designs in rosewood and ebony.
-The alcove panel is made of paulownia tree and every nail is kept out of sight with black persimmon wood.
 Every sliding thick-paper door has a grand landscape drawn by Sasaki Senkei, who is highly ranked in the Kano School.

 Personal effects of the Nomura family are displayed including a samurai outfit, swords, lacquer pieces, and the family altar.

-If you step into the garden you will get to experience so-called Kobori Enshu style garden.
-It is beautiful and skillfully laid out.
-There is a waterfall and a winding stream running through several stones, a bridge made of cherry granite, charming garden lanterns.
-And, in addition, there is a unique, more than 400 year old myrica tree.
+A waterfall and a winding stream are running through several stones, a bridge made of cherry granite, and charming garden lanterns.
+In addition, there is a unique, more than 400-year-old myrica tree.

 Omi-cho Market